SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

             ### Implementation

-            SO as stated before, we need to add a rendertarget definition to our code.&nbsp; So open up the ScreenManager class (which is where most of this code will go) and add the following variables to the start of that class:
+            SO as stated before, we need to add a rendertarget definition to our code.
+So open up the ScreenManager class (which is where most of this code will go) and add the following variables to the start of that class:

-            &nbsp;